codepath/android_guides/Google-Cloud-Messaging.md

 ## Overview

 **Google Cloud Messaging** (GCM) for Android is a service that allows you to send data from your server to your users' Android-powered device and also to receive messages from devices on the same connection.
 It is now known as **Firebase Cloud Messaging** (FCM) after a new site launched during the Google's I/O 2016 conference that unifies analytics and messaging into one platform.
+Review this [slide deck](https://docs.google.com/presentation/d/16h4KOCbP2zmyqNqhfB4ulE9JtO-jwBT1j3hMgcX-his/edit?usp=sharing) for more context.

 ![FCM Arch](https://i.imgur.com/9XzwPqc.png)